elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

        IPMI Supported: true

-Now let&#8217;s login to the UCS Manager via SSH and confirm our blade information as well.
+Now let's login to the UCS Manager via SSH and confirm our blade information as well.
 I actually wrote a <a href="http://virtuallyhyper.com/2012/08/confirming-ucs-settings-using-command-line/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/08/confirming-ucs-settings-using-command-line/']);">post</a> about this not too while ago.
-I knew that the name of my blade was &#8216;p1-b200-64&#8242;, so I searched for that.
+I knew that the name of my blade was 'p1-b200-64', so I searched for that.

     p1-ucsm-A# show service-profile inventory | grep p1-b200-64
     p1-b200-64           Instance          9/1     Assigned   Associated

-There is my blade, it&#8217;s inside Chassis 9 and it&#8217;s server 1.
+There is my blade, it's inside Chassis 9 and it's server 1.
 So going into that server:

     p1-ucsm-A# scope chassis 9
     p1-ucsm-A /chassis # scope server 1